GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/glossary.md

 ### Meta
 (Slang) The current state of popular strategies and deck types in competitive play.

+### Mirror Match
+(Slang) A game where both players are using very similar or identical deck strategies.

 ## N

 ### Nested Ability